ninthwalker/my_wow/Addons/Leatrix_Plus_Midnight/README.md

 # Leatrix_Plus.lua modified for midnight intro/silvermoon up to Fairbreeze

 Leatrix already works for single gossip and 1 quest reward options.
-The lua file was extended to include the following specific use cased for midnight intro leveling:
+The lua file was extended to include the following specific use cases for midnight intro leveling:

 ## Adds the specific gossip options for the following.
 Only occurs if below level 81.
 - Image of Lady Liadrin